OpenAngelArena/oaa/docs/setup/install.md

 2. [Installing OAA](#installing-oaa)
 3. [Manual installation of OAA (For CLI users or people who cannot get d2am working correctly)](#manual-installation-of-oaa)

-Also you'll want to stop by the [Dev Discord](https://discord.gg/EZpjGgd) and chat about projects with the dev crew.

 ## Required Software

 #### 1. **[Steam](http://steampowered.com)**